 “I had the feeling Dylan was being cared for like the paramedic’s own son” – Dylan’s father.

-Jazmin is visiting with her mother Alison and her beloved younger half-sister, both of whom were there on the day along with Alison’s partner Darryl.
+Jazmin is visiting with her mother and her beloved younger half-sister, both of whom were there on the day along with her step father.
 Jazmin has no recall of the events that morning; she was unconscious, she had stopped breathing and had no pulse.
 Luckily for Jazmin her step-father stepped in and immediately started CPR – he was trained, and a local St John volunteer who lived nearby was called upon to assist.